Telling Friends About Having Plastic Surgery: Yes or No? It’s entirely a personal decision.

 - The skill of your Surgeon, and the size of breast implants for an Augmentation (or the degree of difference in your nose after a Rhinoplasty) may be more visible than some other procedures such as a breast lift or upper arm reduction.

 Remember, if you post your story online because you’re happy with your surgery results, everyone might know, even if you later delete your photos.
-Because DIGITAL is INDEFINITE in term of time, even if you later delete them – someone might have downloaded them from your Instagram or Facebook account.
+Because DIGITAL is INDEFINITE in terms of time, even if you later delete them – someone might have downloaded them from your Instagram or Facebook account.

 Good surgery looks natural.
 So not everyone will be able to tell you’ve had plastic surgery of your breasts, body, eyelids or face.